AshIsbitt/DevOpsCheatSheets/docker.md

 If you have a process that requires output, such as a webapp `docker run kodekloud/simple-webapp`, this will halt the terminal
     - you can run this process detatched by adding the `-d` flag to `docker run`
     - to then re-attach to the detatched process, do `docker attach <processID>`

+#### Port mapping
+`docker run -p port1:port2 <container>` - Port 1 is the port on localhost that you're going through.
+Port 2 is the internal port that you want to connect to.

+For example `sudo docker run -p 80:5000 simple-webapp` will allow you to go to the IP `192.168.1.5:80` to be able to reach port 5000 of the internal IP.

+One benefit here is to run different applications on different ports, or different instances of the same on different ports, and they'll still be accessible concurrently.

+#### Volume mapping
+THis allows you to save data even when a container isn't running.
+Otherwise, when a container stops, it's data will be lost.
+`docker run -v host/file/dir:/var/lib/mysql <mysql>`